 So the two problems I have are 1) identifying which variables were used to calculate survey weights and 2) identifying which ”xw“ survey weight variable is most appropriate to my analysis.

 I would be enormously grateful for any clarification.

-#3 Updated by Olena Kaminska over 4 years ago
+#3 Updated by Olena Kaminska almost 5 years ago

 Thank you for your question.
 Your thinking of selecting the weight for your analysis are all correct.
 Additional information on which instrument the questions were asked can be found either in the questionnaire: